 College Search & Application

-This PDF is a great place to start when you begin planning for college.
-It includes timelines and checklists of what you should be working on and when, and has basic information about financial aid, college searches, and more.
+These PDF's are a great place to start when you begin planning for college.
+They include timelines and checklists of what you should be working on and when, and has basic information about financial aid, college searches, and more.

 Excellent resource for college searching and application planning with an easy-to-follow format.
 Explore majors and careers, and build a list for comparison.
 This site is also a great place to start when searching for scholarships and financial aid.